-Personal safety and security issues are now major concerns in virtually all countries.
-Remember that Hong Kong is a safe city with one of the best police forces in the world.
-Not every country is so fortunate.
+Personal safety and security issues are major concerns in virtually all countries.
+Remember that Hong Kong is a safe city with one of the best police forces in the world and not every country is the same as Hong Kong.
 Here are some guidelines to minimise the risk of becoming a victim of crime:

-CONDITIONS THAT CONTRIBUTE TO RISK
+O CONDITIONS THAT CONTRIBUTE TO RISKS